 WHY PROFESSIONAL WEB DESIGN IS CRITICAL FOR NONPROFITS

 I’m always disappointed when a noteworthy arts institution or nonprofit has an uninspired or cluttered website.
 I lose sleep wondering how this happens.
-After twenty years designing for arts & culture/nonprofits (and some insomnia-fueled fodder) I’ve concluded that it comes down to two causes: An underestimation of the value of good design, and hiring the wrong designer/developer.
+After 25 years designing for arts & culture/nonprofits (and some insomnia-fueled fodder) I’ve concluded that it comes down to two causes: An underestimation of the value of good design, and hiring the wrong designer/developer.

 The Value of Good Design